-(b) The owner, operator, or permittee of MSWLFs an MSWLF permitted under 329 IAC 1.5, which was repealed in 1989, or 329 IAC 2, which was repealed in 1996, that:
+(b) The owner, operator, or permittee of MSWLFs an MSWLF permitted under 329 IAC 1.5, which was repealed in 1989, or

+2Chemical Abstracts Service registry number.

+329 IAC 2, which was repealed in 1996, that:
-(1) closed on or before January 1, 1998, must close under the MSWLF's existing approved closure plans; or

-(2) intend to close after January 1, 1998, must:

-(A) revise closure plans to meet the requirements of subsection (c); and

-(B) submit the revised plans to the commissioner for approval within six (6) months after the effective date of this article or the anniversary date of the approved closure plans, whichever is earlier.

-(c) The closure plan must identify the steps necessary to completely close the MSWLF at any point during its active life in accordance with section 1 of this rule.
+- (1) closed on or before January 1, 1998, must close under the MSWLF's existing approved closure plans; or - (2) intend to close after January 1, 1998, must: - (A) revise closure plans to meet the requirements of subsection (c); and - (B) submit the revised plans to the commissioner for approval within six (6) months after the effective date of this article April - 13, 1996, or the anniversary date of the approved closure plans, whichever is earlier. - (c) The closure plan must identify the steps necessary to completely close the MSWLF at any point during its active life in accordance with section 1 of this rule.
 The plan must be certified by a registered professional engineer.
-The closure plan must include the following:

-(1) A description of the steps that will be used to partially close, if applicable, and finally close the MSWLF in accordance with section 1 of this rule.

-(2) A listing of labor, materials, and testing necessary to close the MSWLF.

-(3) An estimate of the expected year of closure and a schedule for final closure.
-The schedule must include the following:

-(A) The total time required to close the MSWLF.

-(B) The time required for completion of intervening closure activities.

-(4) An estimate of the maximum inventory of wastes that will be on-site over the active life of the MSWLF.

-(5) An estimate of the cost per acre of providing final cover and vegetation.
-Such cost must reflect cost necessary to close the MSWLF by the third party as required by the approved plan, but must not be less than:

-(A) twenty twenty-one thousand dollars (\$20,000) (\$21,000) per acre to close MSWLF units that are constructed with only a soil liner; and

-(B) seventy-five seventy-eight thousand seven hundred fifty dollars (\$75,000) (\$78,750) per acre for MSWLF units that are constructed with a composite bottom liner system.
+The closure plan must include the following: - (1) A description of the steps that will be used to partially close, if applicable, and finally close the MSWLF in accordance with section 1 of this rule. - (2) A listing of labor, materials, and testing necessary to close the MSWLF. - (3) An estimate of the expected year of closure and a schedule for final closure.
+The schedule must include the following: - (A) The total time required to close the MSWLF. - (B) The time required for completion of intervening closure activities. - (4) An estimate of the maximum inventory of wastes that will be on-site over the active life of the MSWLF. - (5) An estimate of the cost per acre of providing final cover and vegetation.
+Such cost must reflect cost necessary to close the MSWLF by the third party as required by the approved plan, but must not be less than: - (A) twenty twenty-one thousand dollars (\$20,000) (\$21,000) per acre to close MSWLF units that are constructed with only a soil liner; and - (B) seventy-five seventy-eight thousand seven hundred fifty dollars (\$75,000) (\$78,750) per acre for MSWLF units that are constructed with a composite bottom liner system.

-(C) Existing closure plan cost estimates approved before the latest effective date of this section are not required to be revised by the owner, operator, or permittee to meet the minimum cost estimates given in clauses (A) and (B).

-(D) The minimum cost estimates given in clauses (A) and (B) are valid for one (1) year after the latest effective date of this section.

-(E) If an application is submitted for a new MSWLF or a major modification one (1) year after the latest effective date of this section, the owner, operator, or permittee must adjust these cost estimates for inflation as described in 329 IAC 10-39-2(c)(1).
+For an application for a new MSWLF or a major modification submitted on or after April 1, 2005, the owner, operator, or permittee must adjust the minimum closure costs provided in clauses (A) and (B) for inflation, as described in 329 IAC 10-39-2(c)(1).